leafaries/lingo-learn/README.md

 # lingo-learn

-**Lingo-learn-hub** is a Java core module developed as a sample university project to test skills in design patterns and modular software design.
+**Lingo-learn** is a Java core module developed as a sample university project to test skills in design patterns and modular software design.
 The project emphasizes creating reusable core functionality for language learning, which can easily be extended by adding custom user interface (UI) modules.

 ## Problem Description